-Illness Narrative assignment (20%):
+Illness Narrative assignment (25%):

-Write a paper based on an interview with a family member or friend who has experienced some kind of illness or health conditions.
-You could also write about an illness experience you have.
-The paper should be around 1500 words (in English) and incorporate course concepts to reflect on the experience.
-Due on Mar 18 (5 pm).
+Write a paper (word limits for UG and MA students: 1200 and 1500 words respectively; both in English) based on an interview with a family member or friend who has experienced some kind of illness or health conditions.
+You could also choose to write about your own experience of an illness.
+You should use one or two concepts you have learned up to this point to reflect on the experience.
+Due on Oct 22 (5 pm).